Hen Party Planning Checklist for Brighton | 2026 Guide

 Have a welcome toast for the hen.

-Kick off the celebrations with prosecco or cocktails.
+Kick off with prosecco or cocktails as soon as you are settled.

 Begin the first scheduled activity.

-Head out for your initial Brighton adventure, whether it's shopping or a class.
+Head out for your first Brighton adventure, whether that is shopping or a class.

-If it's a shopping spree, start in The Lanes for unique boutiques and then explore North Laine for vintage finds.
+Start in The Lanes for boutiques, then North Laine for vintage finds.

 Enjoy lunch at a pre-booked restaurant or casual spot.

-Brighton has fantastic independent eateries.
-Consider a place in North Laine for a relaxed vibe or a pub near The Royal Pavilion.
+North Laine has relaxed independents, or pick a pub near the Royal Pavilion.

 Continue with afternoon activities.

-A Brighton-themed scavenger hunt around The Lanes or along the seafront adds local flavour and fun.
+A Brighton-themed scavenger hunt in The Lanes or along the seafront adds local fun.

 Take some memorable group photos.

-Iconic Brighton backdrops include Brighton Pier, the colourful beach huts, the Royal Pavilion, and the street art in North Laine.
+Hit Brighton Pier, the beach huts, the Royal Pavilion, and North Laine street art.

 Allow downtime for freshening up before the evening.

-Ensure everyone has time to get ready for the night out.
+Build in time to get ready before cocktails and the night out.

-This is essential before heading to a cocktail bar on West Street or a drag show in Kemptown.
+Essential before West Street cocktails or a drag show in Kemptown.

 Start the evening with pre-dinner drinks.

-Gather at a designated bar for cocktails or prosecco.
+Meet at your chosen bar for cocktails or prosecco.

 Head to your dinner reservation.